-- The exchange must take place within one of your faculty’s partner institutions.
+- The study exchange must take place within one of your faculty’s partner institutions.

-- The exchange period must be full-time, even if you are normally a part-time student at DMU.
+- The study exchange period must be full-time, even if you are normally a part-time student at DMU.

 Funding and finance

-- Erasmus grant: You may be able to receive an Erasmus+ grant as a contribution towards your period abroad.
+Erasmus grant: You may be able to receive an Erasmus+ grant as a contribution towards your period abroad.
 Further details will be made available during the application process.

-- Student loan: If you normally receive a UK student loan, you will be able to apply for one to cover the Erasmus+ period abroad.
+Student loan: If you normally receive a UK student loan, you will be able to apply for one to cover the Erasmus+ period abroad.
 It is your responsibility to notify your Local Education Authority and loan provider that you have been accepted as an Erasmus+ student, as this may affect the level of your maintenance loan.

-- Travel grant: You may be able to claim back a grant to help with travel expenses from Student Finance following your time abroad.
+Travel grant: You may be able to claim back a grant to help with travel expenses from Student Finance following your time abroad.
 The travel grant is income-assessed.
 To find out if you are eligible for the grant and to apply, you will need to fill in a form as part of your Student Finance application.
 Please contact your student finance provider for further information.

 Erasmus+ for Tier 4 students

 However, you may need to obtain a visa for the country you will be studying in.
 Use the list of foreign embassies in the UK to find the website of the UK-based embassy of that country, which will tell you whether people of your nationality need to apply for a visa in order to study there.
-You should also speak to your faculty’s Erasmus Coordinator for further guidance.

 It may also be necessary to extend your UK Tier 4 visa to include your period of time abroad and to ensure you are able to finish your registered course of study once you return to DMU.
 Please note that time spent on a study abroad programme is likely to be included in the 5-year maximum time limit for holding Tier 4 status set by the Home Office.
-You should speak to your faculty’s Erasmus Coordinator if you think you will need to extend your visa.
+You should speak to your faculty’s Erasmus Coordinator if you need further guidance or you think you will need to extend your visa.

 It doesn’t have to end here though – many more international experiences are available via #DMUglobal, both further travel and study opportunities as well as events held here on campus.
-Take a look at the website to find out more!
+Take a look at the #DMUglobal website to find out more!